 Most people know how critical wheels and tires are to truck handling and safety, but the truck’s suspension system is important, too.
 The suspension system consists of coil springs and leaf springs as well as shock absorbers and linkages that connects the chassis to the axles and wheels.
 All combined these components directly contribute to a truck’s handling and braking and play a major role in driving pleasure and comfort.
 This article will take a closer look at these components and will discuss the hardware used to modify these in order to improve performance and handling for those hauling a truck camper.

-For those buying a new truck and truck camper, my philosophy on suspension upgrades is simple.
+For those buying a new truck and truck camper, our philosophy on suspension upgrades is simple.
 It’s best to first drive your truck with your camper mounted to see how the truck handles before spending any money on upgrades.
 Otherwise, you may waste a lot of money on hardware you really didn’t need.
-I see this happen all the time.
+We see this happen all the time.
 Based upon the opinion of friends and what they’ve read on Internet forums, new truck owners will immediately shell out big bucks on new shocks, air bags, sway bars, and Stableloads before even buying or taking a test drive with their truck camper.
-This is backwards.
+This is like putting the cart before the horse.
 It’s best to first see how your truck handles under load and treat each symptom that you encounter with the correct suspension modification.
 Moreover, only one modification should be made at a time to determine its true effectiveness.

 If you find that your truck sags too much in the rear with your camper mounted you’ll need to correct that.
 The most common remedies for rear sag include leaf springs, Torklift Stableloads, and air bags.
 Of these, adding another leaf spring is probably your best bet as they provide a much better ride and much improved spring travel compared to a truck with Stableloads or a large overload spring.
 Stableloads, however, are an effective modification, too.
 By engaging the overload spring sooner, they not only prevent sag, but they also prevent sway and improve control.
 If you do decide on Stableloads, I recommend the quick disconnect version as they can be engaged or disengaged in a matter of seconds.
 The last viable option to correct rear sag are Air bags.
 They’re easy to use, adjustable, and are great for side-to-side loading when one side is lower than the other.
 If you aren’t careful, however, they can also can create too much roll if they are overfilled and aren’t particularly suitable for off-road use.